Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 This disparity largely comes down to the scale of operations.
 Cafeterias can serve up to hundreds of people, and large quantities of food are prepared or reheated in order feed the high volume of people.
 If cafeteria food isn't made on site, many of the food handling and sanitation practices are about ensuring that large quantities of food remain at a stable serving temperature, maintaining the cleanliness of the serving spaces and food preparation equipment, handling food properly when serving customers, and making sure that customers serve themselves using proper food handling practices.
 The operational scale of cafeterias highlights the need for extremely diligent food safety and sanitation — one food handling error (such as using the same gloves to handle raw meat and vegetables) can adversely affect the health of hundreds of customers in a worst-case scenario.

 By contrast, a chef in a restaurant thinks of food safety in terms of individual servings.
 For example, when preparing single serving meat dishes, a restaurant cook must know the specific temperatures needed to safely serve a cooked piece of meat, as well as how these temperatures vary for different cuts and types of meat.
 Since most restaurants do not buy vegetables in bulk, specific methods of washing smaller amounts of produce must be followed.
 Furthermore, some cooks in smaller restaurants may even be in charge of buying fresh produce and meat, so they must have the proper training to recognize and purchase uncontaminated groceries.
-One way to achieve that training is to sign up for CareerBuilder's Assistant Restaurant Manager course, which will teach you everything you need to know about running a restaurant — except how to cook!
+One way to achieve that training is to follow a course and start working as a Assistant Restaurant Manager, which will teach you everything you need to know about running a restaurant — except how to cook!

 Of course, many food safety practices are similar no matter the operational scale of the business.
 Whatever cook roles you're applying to, obtaining food safety and sanitation certifications — and highlighting these skills prominently on your resume — will bolster your chances of getting hired.